 ACADEMIC SUMMARY – DNAP Completion Program

 The DNAP Program in the CRNA completion degree format is designed for the practicing CRNA.
 The program may be completed in a Full-Time, One-Year format or in a Part-Time, Two-Year Format; however, the student’s choice of these two formats must be determined and designated in the application process.
-For the first class, which will enroll in September 2013, only the Full-Time, One-Year format will be available.

 Full-Time, One-Year Format